Judge Rotenberg Center: Lawsuits

+Multiple parents and former residents have filed lawsuits against the JRC.
+In 2006, the family of Evelyn Nicholson sued the center over the use of electric shocks, claiming that the treatment was inhumane and violated her civil rights.
+The lawsuit was later settled for $65,000.
+The mother of Andre McCollins sued the center, settling in 2012 for an undisclosed sum.

+Corporate affairs

+Finances

-It costs $275,000 per year to keep a resident at the JRC, which is paid for in tax dollars.
+It costs the center $275,000 per year to keep a resident, which is largely paid for by state and local governments.
+As of the JRC's fiscal year ending June 30, 2024, the organization had an annual revenue of approximately $118.6 million.
 The center advertises a near-zero rejection rate, and has said that it is a good fit for any teen who is failing school, refusing to attend, or in a psychiatric or correctional setting.
 The center has sent out promotional materials to various institutions, and has had some success in picking up inmates from New York's juvenile jails and from Rikers Island.
-Some residents are sent to there by the foster care system. the JRC had an annual revenue of $70 million.
+Some residents are sent to there by the foster care system.
+As of 2014, nearly 90% of the center's residents were from New York City, and about 90% of the residents were racial minorities.

 The JRC is incorporated as a tax-exempt nonprofit organization.
 In 2020, it received $1.7 million in COVID-19 relief funds.

+As the BRI of California's psychological consultant, Matthew Israel was paid $12,000 by the state of California.
+In 2007, Israel was paid $321,000.

+The JRC raised $12,981 through the PayPal Giving Fund during calendar year 2023 and received a $25,000 grant from the Fidelity Investments Charitable Gift Fund during the fiscal year ending June 30, 2023.